 Additionally, the New York Congestion Pricing Program effectively converts crossings with no toll — such as the Brooklyn Bridge or Manhattan Bridge — to toll crossings.

-I personally do not like the idea of having to pay to enter lower Manhattan when driving; and I am glad that this congestion pricing plan has been paused indefinitely.
+I personally do not like the idea of having to pay to enter lower Manhattan when driving.
 One reason is if I am going from Brooklyn, Queens, or Long Island to points west of the Hudson River and I want to stop at Katz’s Delicatessen to pick up some pastrami sandwiches, I would have to pay $9.00 extra just to do that.
 Among some of the significant issues that had remained unresolved, where will motorists park their vehicles to take subways or buses into Manhattan — especially if they are from out of town?

 Ironically, Hochul was initially strongly in favor of the program when she said that “Congestion pricing means cleaner air, better transit and less gridlock on New York City’s streets”.
 Then, she said that “…after careful consideration, I have come to the difficult decision that implementing the planned congestion pricing system risks too many unintended consequences for New Yorkers at this time.”